sad123-yx/PIDCon/README.md

 # Introduction

-Connectivity Relationship Recognition in Piping and Instrumentation Diagrams Using Graph Neural Networks
+Title: Connectivity Relationship Recognition in Piping and Instrumentation Diagrams Using Graph Neural Networks

 # Contribution